sdrasco/freedact/README.md

 configuration and scope but are clearly fake.
 Future milestones will introduce shape-preserving fakes and integrate them with case/format preservation.

+## Pseudonym rules (shape-preserving)

+This milestone adds a library of lightweight generators that craft realistic looking replacements while keeping the visible shape of the source text.
+Examples:

+* Names – `JOHN DOE` → `ALAN SMITH`, `J.D.` → `A.C.`
+* Organizations – `Acme LLC` → `Apex Vector LLC`
+* Banks – `Chase Bank, N.A.` → `Summit Bank, N.A.`
+* Addresses – ``1600 Pennsylvania Ave NW`` → ``2458 Oak St NW``
+* Numbers – credit cards, routing numbers and IDs retain their punctuation and pass simple checksum rules.

+Determinism is still guaranteed via the seeding utilities.
+Downstream verification can choose to treat these fakes as allowable data or filter them from leakage scoring using the audit map.

 ## Case and format preservation

 Pseudonym replacements mirror the casing and punctuation shape of the source